How do I get out of jail after an arrest in Florida?

 Depending on the nature of the arrest in Florida, and the nature of the charge, the great majority of individuals can typically get out of jail.
 The way that is done is by first going in front of a judge.
 Here, they will deal with any sort of bond related issues.

-For many a more minor arrest in Florida, someone might actually be what’s called RORed.
-A RORed stands for “released on their own recognizance”.
-This means they essentially just sign a piece of paper, promise to appear in court and the judge lets them out.
-For more serious types of offenses, a judge may actually set a monetary bond.
-These bond amounts can be any number that the judge deems appropriate.
-Typically, it’s based on a number of factors the judge will review.
-Once that bond is set, the bond can be paid in full, which is called a cash bond.
-Or if ten percent of that is paid to a bail bondsman then that will result in the jail releasing the individual.
+In many minor arrests in Florida, someone might actually receive what’s called an ROR, which stands for “released on their own recognizance.”
+This means they essentially just sign a piece of paper, promise to appear in court, and the judge lets them out.
+In more serious offenses, a judge may actually set a monetary bond.
+These bond amounts can be any number that the judge deems appropriate, typically based on several factors the judge reviews.
+Once the judge sets the bond, it can be paid in full, which is called a cash bond, or if someone pays ten percent of it to a bail bondsman, the jail will release the individual.

-Additionally, there are other conditions that a judge can put into place for purposes of release from a jail.
-In certain circumstances a judge may put on something like a GPS monitor.
-This is also called a SCRAM monitor.
-This monitor tracks alcohol use.
-They could put in place a drug patch, too.
-They can also put in place other reporting requirements with what we call pretrial services.
-There are a number of different ways a judge can address pretrial services in order to ensure that a defendant can be out on bond, but still remain compliant with the law.
+Additionally, a judge can set other conditions for release from jail.
+In certain circumstances, a judge may require a GPS monitor, also known as a SCRAM monitor, which tracks alcohol use.
+The judge might also require a drug patch or set other reporting requirements with pretrial services.
+In summary, a judge can use a variety of methods to ensure that a defendant can be out on bond while still complying with the law.

 Dale Carson Law is dedicated to protecting the rights of individuals.